 “Espectros de la paternidad y disolución de fronteras en Biutiful de Alejando González Iñárritu.”
-Journal of Spanish Cultural Studies 16.2 (2015): 179-191.
+Journal of Spanish Cultural Studies, vol. 16, no. 2, 2015, pp. 179-191.

 Chapters in Edited Volumes

 “La Barcelona de Clara Janés: duelo, melancolía, herencia invisible.”
-Verdades y secretos en los textos de Clara Janés.
-Ed.
-Nadia Mékouar-Hertzberg.
-Frankfurt: Peter Lang, 2014.
-29-48.
+Verdades y secretos en los textos de Clara Janés, edited by Nadia Mékouar-Hertzberg, Peter Lang, 2014, pp. 29-48.

 “Che faró senza Eurídice: figuras masculinas e identidad femenina en las obras de Clara Janés.”
-El fuego invisible.
-Ed.
-Anne M. Pasero. Ávila, Spain: Ayuntamiento de Ávila, 2012.
-184-192.
+El fuego invisible, edited by Anne M. Pasero, Ayuntamiento de Ávila, 2012, pp. 184-192.

 “Els nens i l’exili a l’obra de Teresa Pàmies.”
-El exilio republicano de 1930 y la segunda generación.
-Ed.
-Manuel Aznar Soler and José Ramón López García.
-Barcelona: Renacimiento, 2011.
-1027-1034.
+El exilio republicano de 1930 y la segunda generación, edited by Manuel Aznar Soler and José Ramón López García, Renacimiento, 2011, pp. 1027-1034.